-Minimum Venue Requirements for NPLWA Seniors Field of Play Criterion Minimum Requirement Recommended Dimensions Field of Play must satisfy the requirements of the Laws of the Game with a minimum width of 60m.
-105m x 68m Perimeter Fence A temporary or permanent fence fully enclosing the field of play, with a recommended height between 800mm and 1000mm.
+Minimum ' Venue Requirements for NPLV VA Seniors Field of Play Criterion Minimum Requirement Recommended Dimensions Field of Play must satisfy the requirements of the Laws of the Game with a minimum width of 60 metres.
+105 metres x 68 metres.
+Perimeter Fence A temporary or permanent fence fully enclosing the field of play, with a recommended height between 800mm and 1000mm.
 Any temporary fencing must be approved by Football West.
 Where it is not possible to erect a perimeter fence, Football West may negotiate alternative arrangements.
 An access gate for an ambulance, which is kept closed except when the ambulance is required to move onto the Field of Play is recommended.
 Technical Area Must be present and comply with recommendations in the Laws of the Game.
 Technical areas must be wholly inside the perimeter fence.
 Technical areas should be either side and equidistant from the half way line with a maximum distance of 10 metres between each technical area.
 Team Benches There must be seating for 10 people inside each technical area.
 A separate chair with a backrest should be provided for each person who will occupy the technical areas.
-Playing Surface Must be smooth and level to allow the players and match officials the confidence of movement that would not contribute in any way to injuries or unexpected falls.
-Line Markings Must be white.
+Playing Surface Must be smooth and level to allow confidence of movement that would no unexpected falls. the players and match officials the of contribute in any way to injuries or Line Markings Must be white.
 No other line markings other than those required under the Laws of the Game may be present on the Field of Play.
-Marks may be made OFF the field of play 9.15m (10 yards) from the corner arc and at right angles to the goal lines and touch lines to assist match officials at corner kicks.
+Marks may be made OFF the field of play 9.15 metres (10 yards) from the corner arc and at right angles to the goal lines and touch lines to assist match officials at corner kicks.
 Marks should be made in white paint.